 On the right side we constructed five drawers at the bottom and the rest of the compartments continue to be accessed from above.

-Instead of sliders, that take a lot of space, we followed Andre’s tip to use aluminum, angular profile, which we sprayed with Teflon (a great resource about what different kinds of fluids do, read here) (to find an extensive review of Andre’s rebuilt of his car, check this out).
+Instead of sliders, that take a lot of space, we followed Andre’s tip to use aluminum, angular profile, which we sprayed with Teflon (a great resource about what different kinds of fluids do, read here).

-Like I said, all this was the plan, but in between we came a number of other things to do:
+Like I said, all this was the plan, but in between the work we came across number of a other things to do:

 - I fixed leakages in the front.

-- Coen tried to clean the Coleman stove, during which he broke an essential part from valve.
-Fortunately we still had the Optimus Hiker+ as a back-up, which we used for a number of weeks.
+- Coen tried to clean the Coleman stove, during which he broke an essential part from the valve.
+Fortunately we still had the Optimus Hiker+ as a backup, which we used for a number of weeks.

 - Coen went downtown to our friends Diego, Nessa and Piem at ACE Design to fix new decals on the outside.
 Thanks Lei Hendrix, again, for making and sending them.